Fullchee/notes/docs/inner-work/2021-08-15-how-i-use-reddit.md

 ## How do I use Reddit if it's blocked?

-I do not allow any access to Reddit on my phone.
+I block access to Reddit on my phone.

 On my laptop, I